AlexBNZ/gravity_falls/README.md

 * **Globnar**

-The player has to help Blendin pick up the anachronistic things left around Gravity Falls by hitting six shots.
-These are the Watertower ramp, Trembley's Cove shot, the Zodiac saucer, then Tent of Telepathy sacuer, the Mystery Shack ramp, and the Extra Ball saucer.
+The player has to help Blendin pick up the anachronistic things left around Gravity Falls by hitting six shots in a random order.
+These shots are the Watertower ramp, Trembley's Cove, the Zodiac saucer, Tent of Telepathy sacuer, the Mystery Shack ramp, and the Extra Ball saucer.

 * **The Inconveniencing**

-The player has 35 seconds to shot six different lit shots and collect the hurry up which starts at 15 million points: the Portal target, the Tent of Telepathy saucer, the Watertower ramp, the Zodiac saucer, the Trembley's Cove shot, and the Mystery Shack ramp.
+The player has 35 seconds to shoot six different lit shots and collect the hurry up which starts at 15 million points.
+The shots, which can be completed in any order, are: the Portal target, the Tent of Telepathy saucer, the Watertower ramp, the Zodiac saucer, Trembley's Cove, and the Mystery Shack ramp.
 When all six shots are completed, the hurry up is awarded.
 The mode end when either the six shots are completed or the timer runs out (conferring whatever points remain in the hurry up).
 (CURRENTLY WORKING!)

 * **Land Before Swine**

-(NOT YET STARTED)
+The player has 25 seconds to hit as many of the six lit targets as possible.
+The lit targets are the Mystery, Trembley's Cove, the Zodiac saucer, the "S" in STAN, the "O" in TOTEM, and the second "L" in BILL.

 Once all three missions have been attempted, a new bonus mission begins.